 “Things happened real fast down there,” Swigert continued, “and I do need an extension.”

 It wasn’t until later in the famous flight that Swigert said, “Houston, we’ve had a problem,” which would come to symbolize NASA at its heroic, stoic best.
-An oxygen tank exploded in their spacecraft, ripping portions of it to shreds.
-Suddenly, their plans to walk on the moon became a fight for survival while returning to Earth.
-One of the most interesting aspects of the Apollo 13 rescue was the way that Houston and the astronauts had to scrape together and reuse a random assortment of spacecraft systems, parts, and even battery charges to get back to Earth alive.
-The movie included some wonderful footage, showing everyone involved using duct tape to piece together the various and sundry spaceship parts necessary to keep the astronauts alive long enough to return home.
+An oxygen tank exploded in the spacecraft, ripping portions of it to shreds.
+Suddenly, plans to walk on the moon became a fight for survival while returning to Earth.
+One of the most interesting aspects of the Apollo 13 rescue was the way that Houston and the astronauts had to scrape together an assortment of spacecraft systems, parts and even battery chargers to get back to Earth alive.
+The “Apollo 13” movie included some wonderful footage, showing everyone using duct tape to piece together the parts to keep the astronauts alive long enough to return home.

-Given that labor has become one of the most expensive economic inputs in the American economy, it is also easy to believe that American companies using American labor have become more competitive over the past few years relative to many other developed countries.
+Given that labor has become one of the most expensive economic inputs, it is also easy to believe that American companies using American labor have become more competitive over the past few years relative to many other developed countries.
 Productivity is defined as something like the ratio of economic output measured in dollars per unit of human employment input measured in time.
 Based on this definition, it is easy to intuit that American productivity has soared over the past few years.
 This should ultimately return us to economic growth, at least in the areas of our economy which have not been overly lawyered.

 Despite the bad press, developing nations and immigration are the best long-term prospects for the United States’ economy.
 The developing world is hard at work creating economic participants.
 Further, immigration into the U.S. is creating a younger generation capable of taking care of an aging America in its dotage.

-Apollo 13 is one of most gripping stories of heroism and bravery in the history of human space exploration.
+Apollo 13 is one of most gripping stories of heroism and bravery in the history of space exploration.
 And while one must marvel at the creativity and backbone of the men and women in the ship and those guiding them back on Earth, one must never forget the ultimate lesson of Apollo 13: Never, ever, go anywhere without duct tape.

-Eric Wanger, JD, CFA
+Eric D. Wanger, JD, CFA,